TeskaLabs/CatVision-Docs/get-started/sdk-ios.md

 _Remark about iOS version requirement:_ Apple added a screen capturing functionality into iOS 11 \(autumn 2017\).
 Older versions of iOS do not support screen sharing.

+_Remark about a simulator:_ As of iOS 11.2, a screen capture is not enabled by Apple in the simulator.
+You get only a dark blue screen instead of the remote screen image.

 ## Add a CatVision.io SDK

 Download [CatVision.io SDK for iOS](https://www.catvision.io/get/CatVisionIO.framework.zip) and unzip downloaded ZIP archive.
 The archive contains `CatVisionIO.framework`.